fuzifuziii/Redwork/STORE_DESCRIPTION.md

 * **Chute** — A vertical item pipe.
 Stack Chutes on top of each other to form a shaft that carries items from the inventory at the top down to the inventory (or the floor) at the bottom.
 Powering any Chute in the stack pauses the whole column.
 * **Breeze Collector** — While powered, it pulls in nearby dropped items (and certain entities/drops, with Sable/sub-level support) toward itself and feeds them into the inventory behind it — a redstone-controlled vacuum.
 * **Copper Observer** — A directional entity sensor.
 It emits a short redstone pulse whenever something enters or leaves the space it's facing, similar in spirit to a vanilla Observer but for entities instead of blocks.
+* **Geode Accelerator** — Faces a direction and, while powered by redstone, forces extra random ticks on the block directly in front of it, dramatically speeding up growth.
+Works on budding amethyst out of the box; the list of target blocks is configurable in the mod's config file, so you can add any other randomly-ticking block you want to accelerate.
+Does not accept a signal from the front face.

 ### Features
 * **Advanced Automation:** Streamline your resource processing, defense and item management with compact technical blocks.